cg-tuwien/Auto-Vk-Toolkit/README.md

 * To add _Auto-Vk-Toolkit_ to one of your custom repositories, you might want to add it as a GIT submodule.
 You could execute `git submodule add https://github.com/cg-tuwien/Auto-Vk-Toolkit.git auto_vk_toolkit` to add _Auto-Vk-Toolkit_ as submodule in directory `auto_vk_toolkit`.
 * Execute `git submodule update --init --recursive` in order to pull both, _Auto-Vk-Toolkit_ and [_Auto-Vk_](https://github.com/cg-tuwien/Auto-Vk).
 * The steps described under section [Creating a New Project](#creating-a-new-project) might be helpful for setting up a custom Visual Studio project that links against _Auto-Vk-Toolkit_.
+* The most convenient way to set up you own project might be one of the starter templates:
+  * Starter template for Visual Studio-based projects: [Auto-Vk-Toolkit-VS-Starter](https://github.com/cg-tuwien/Auto-Vk-Toolkit-VS-Starter)
+  * Starter template for CMake-based projects: [Auto-Vk-Toolkit-Starter](https://github.com/JolifantoBambla/Auto-Vk-Toolkit-Starter)

 ## CMake